GSA/challenges-and-prizes/_historical-challenges/americas-seed-fund-logo-design-competition-for-the-sbirsttr-programs.md

   logo from SBA Administrator Maria Contreras-Sweet.
 The winning contestant and winning logo design will also be recognized during the National SBIR Conference, June 15-17, 2015, in National Harbor, MD.
-Any and all associated travel costs will be the sole responsibility of the winning contestant.    <strong>5) Selection of Winners:</strong> SBA will select a judging panel that will consist of SBA officials and Program Managers of the SBIR/STTR participating Federal agencies.
+Any and all associated travel costs will be the sole responsibility of the winning contestant.    <strong><br>5) Selection of Winners:</strong> SBA will select a judging panel that will consist of SBA officials and Program Managers of the SBIR/STTR participating Federal agencies.
   Judges will be fair and impartial.
 A judge may not have a familial or financial relationship with an individual who is a registered contestant in the competition.
   Judges will fully comply with all applicable government ethics requirements for Federal employees.
-Judges will use the following criteria to judge the submitted designs:    (a) Design relates to the SBIR/STTR Programs as “America’s Seed Fund”.
+Judges will use the following criteria to judge the submitted designs:    <br>(a) Design relates to the SBIR/STTR Programs as “America’s Seed Fund”.
 The subjects and ideas of small business, innovation, technological advancement, commercialization, and research and development need to be conveyed in the design of the logo.
-This may be done through a realistic or abstract design.    (b) Creativity and originality.
-Is the visual quality of the design at once informative and representative of imagery connected to the SBIR/STTR Programs?    (c) Design can be easily replicated.
+This may be done through a realistic or abstract design.    <br>(b) Creativity and originality.
+Is the visual quality of the design at once informative and representative of imagery connected to the SBIR/STTR Programs?    <br>(c) Design can be easily replicated.
 Can this design be replicated successfully, without excessive cost, for many media formats?
 The judging panel will evaluate the submissions and select up to ten logos to recommend to the SBA Administrator, who will choose the final winning design from all submissions, including the up to ten logos recommended to the SBA Administrator by the judging panel.
 SBA will publicly announce the winner and unveil the winning logo on June 15, 2015.
-For questions or further information, please see the contact information listed above.    <strong>6) Applicable Law:</strong>
+For questions or further information, please see the contact information listed above.    <strong><br>6) Applicable Law:</strong>
   This design competition is being conducted by SBA pursuant to the America Competes Act (15 U.S.C.
 3719) and is subject to all applicable federal laws and regulations.
   By participating in this design competition, each contestant gives its full